 We assess our liquidity primarily through our cash on hand as well as the projected timing of billings under contract with our paying customers and related collection cycles.
-We believe that our current cash, and cash equivalents, and amounts available under the Revolving Credit Facility, will be sufficient to meet our working capital and capital expenditure requirements for at least the next 12 months and for the foreseeable future.
+We believe that our current cash and cash equivalents will be sufficient to meet our working capital and capital expenditure requirements for at least the next 12 months and for the foreseeable future.